riviera maya adventures

 Their skins are so smooth, they almost feel like velvet. and there are about around 70 species of stingrays in the world.

-Sting rays are commonly found in tropical and subtropical coastal ocean waters.
+You can commonly find them in tropical and subtropical coastal ocean waters.

 snorkeling with sea rays